Neymar has questioned French football's lawmakers after being banned for Paris Saint-Germain's Coupe de France final against Monaco next week.

 The league's disciplinary committee met and it has been confirmed Neymar will not be available for the showpiece against Monaco at Stade de France.

 Reacting to the news on his Instagram page, Neymar posted: "I would like to understand the reasoning of the guy who takes care of bookings in France!

 Neymar's outburst could land him in further trouble with disciplinary chiefs, having also hit out at referee Jeremie Pignard following the win against Montpellier.

 "I play five minutes, I commit a foul and he gives me a yellow without even thinking," Neymar posted on social media earlier this week.

 "Thank you for suspending me for the final.
 I think it was personal."

-Mauricio Pochettino's PSG may be relying on next Wednesday's Coupe de France final to salvage their campaign.
+Mauricio Pochettino's PSG may be relying on next week's Coupe de France final to salvage its 2020-2021 season.

-They trail Ligue 1 leaders Lille by three points with two games to go - the first of those is at home to Reims on Sunday - and were knocked out of the Champions League by Manchester City at the semi-final stage.
+It trails Ligue 1 leader Lille by three points with two games to go – the first of those is at home to Reims on Monday (AEST) – and was knocked out of the UEFA Champions League by Manchester City at the semi-final stage.